-The facilities are lovely and quite large between the 16 treatment rooms, 3 palapa outdoor treatment rooms, wet area (above), steam room, indoor lounging area, swiss buckets and more.
+The facilities are lovely and quite large, between the 16 treatment rooms, 3 palapa outdoor treatment rooms, wet area (above), steam room, indoor lounging area, swiss buckets and more.
 You can spend quite a bit of time here, that is for sure.
-Chlorophyll water is available to rehydrate and detoxify, which is a trendy drink here in San Diego at the moment.
+Chlorophyll water, which is a trendy drink here in San Diego at the moment, is available to rehydrate and detoxify.

 About the Beach

-It is rare in the Cabo area to swim in the ocean directly in front of your hotel as a strong undercurrent and pounding surf prevent it.
-This doesn’t mean that you can’t enjoy the ocean during a visit to Los Cabos, however.
-A variety of snorkel tours, including SUP and kayaking, launch from a handful of spots that take guests past the surf into calmer water.
-And, you’ll have to take a tour out to see the famous arches.
+It is rare in the Cabo area to swim in the ocean directly in front of your hotel, as a strong undercurrent and pounding surf prevent it.
+However, this doesn’t mean you can’t enjoy the ocean while visiting Los Cabos.
+Various snorkel tours, including SUP and kayaking, launch from a handful of spots that take guests past the surf into calmer water.
+And you’ll have to take a tour out to see the famous arches.

 However, the sand in front of Hyatt Ziva Los Cabos is beautiful.
 Walks along the beach—especially at sunset and sunrise—are beyond scenic.
-It’s possible to ride along the shoreline on horseback or even via camel (!!!).
+Riding along the shoreline on horseback or even via camel (!!!) is possible.

 Things to Do for Kids